Falling Cat

-Falling Cat is an 1894 short film produced and directed by Étienne-Jules Marey, a French scientist.
-It was the third film that came out in the 19th century filmed in a public park, Bois de Boulogne, and released in France.
+Falling Cat is an 1894 chronophotographic image produced by Étienne-Jules Marey, a French scientist.
+It was the third film that came out in the 19th century filmed in a public park, Bois de Boulogne in Paris, and released in France.
 It is believed to be the first motion picture in history to show a live cat.
 The film consists solely of the feline falling down and landing on its feet.

 Marey had assembled a camera that was capable of taking twelve consecutive frames a second.
 It resembled a short barrelled shotgun with a magazine.
 With this, he studied various animals in action.
 His most famous study was his ‘animated zoo’, in which this cat was dropped from a height of a few feet in order to see if it always landed on its feet.